graphcommerce-org/graphcommerce/docs/content/framework/graphcms.md

 as your starting point.
 Update the variable in the /.env file:

 `GRAPHCMS_URL=""`
-GraphCMS API url.
+GraphCMS API URL.
 Once logged in, copy it from Project Settings > Api Access > Content API

 ## Adding content to pages